Muamaidbengt/Acme.Library/README.md

 # Acme.Library
-An MVC5 WebAPI for the ACME Library
+A WebAPI for the ACME Library using MVC5.
+Includes a sample page for trying out various calls against the api.